vznh/vznh/README.md

 - 🧑‍🎓 I'm delving more in-depth in `.rs` as of right now to explore quantitative development.

 - 🏔️ My first role was a Software Engineering Intern at ETALYC, a traffic engineering startup.

+- 🎵 My favorite musical artists are Veeze, LUCKI, and Kendrick Lamar.